equites-chess/equites-core/README.rst

 Introduction
 ------------

 Equites is a simple chess interface written in Scala.
+It is work in progress and currently not playable.

 Download
 --------